-- CAEN – The College of Engineering central IT group provides information technology and academic computing support.
+- CAEN – The College of Engineering’s central IT group provides information technology and academic computing support.

-- ITS – The University of Michigan’s central IT organization providing a standard set of computing services.
+- ITS – The University of Michigan’s central IT organization offers a standard set of computing services.

 Online Orientation to Computing at the College

 In addition to the information below, we provide an online orientation to computing at the College of Engineering.
 It uses the University’s learning management system, Canvas, to organize topics.
 Click the link below to step through the orientation:

 The College of Engineering does not require students to own a personal computer, but encourages those who are interested in purchasing one to consider the many available options.

 As a newly enrolled College of Engineering student, you are eligible for an Engineering computing account (also known as a CAEN Account), which includes a set of computing services that will assist you in completing your Engineering coursework.
 A CAEN Account is needed to use software in CAEN computer labs, and access your Engineering online file storage.
 Your account should be active by the first day of classes for the term in which you are first enrolled.